* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) + ADW 18c by Jay Pearson (Oracle A-Team) *

 In this example the summary table is called 'AUDIT_EVENT_SUMMARY', and consists of just 2 fields.

-2. Create the fields as shown, then 'Save'
+2. Create the columns as shown, then 'Save'

 Now that we have the target table defined, we can set up the post-load SQL, and the stored procedure.